polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 ### Customer objections

-1. ECC remains on-premises until Dec CY19.
+1. ECC remains on-premises until Dec CY20.
 How can we maintain integrations between ECC and BW?

-2. How much does Azure cost?
-Give us a few options (e.g. HA and non-HA, DR and non-DR).
+1. How much does Azure cost?
+Give us two options (HA only and HA with DR).

-3. Do I have to pay for virtual machines when they are stopped?
+1. Do I have to pay for virtual machines when they are stopped?

-4. Can I automate the shutdown of virtual machines at specific times of day?
+1. Can I automate the shutdown of virtual machines at specific times of day?

 ### Infographic for common scenarios